 6. Low Carb Sweeteners

 Most local grocery stores have a small selection of zero calorie sweeteners.
-But this product has come along way since you last saw your grandma add “Sweet N Low” to her iced tea.
+Sweeteners this product has come along way since you last saw your grandma add “Sweet N Low” to her iced tea.

-There are a handful of great low carb sweeteners like Monkfruit, Erythritol and Stevia (in small amounts).
+There are a handful of pretty good low carb sweeteners like Monkfruit, Erythritol and Stevia (in small amounts).

 Some zero calorie sweeteners are a dumpster fire of chemicals and can be really dangerous.